Risk-sensitive Markov Decision Process and Learning under General Utility Functions: Abstract

 \section{Abstract}

 Reinforcement Learning (RL) has gained substantial attention across diverse application domains and theoretical investigations.
-Existing literature on RL theory largely focuses on risk- neutral settings where the decision-maker learns to maximize the expected cumulative reward.
-However, in practical scenarios such as portfolio management and e-commerce recommendations, decision-makers often persist in heterogeneous risk preferences subject to outcome uncertainties, which can not be well-captured by the risk-neural framework.
-Incorporating these preferences can be approached through utility theory, yet the development of risk-sensitive RL under general utility functions remains an open question for theoretical exploration.
+Existing literature on RL theory largely focuses on risk-neutral settings where the decision-maker learns to maximize the expected cumulative reward.
+However, in practical scenarios such as portfolio management and e-commerce recommendations, clients often exhibit heterogeneous risk preferences.
+While incorporating these preferences can be approached through utility theory, the development of risk-sensitive RL under general utility functions remains an open question for theoretical exploration.